ibm-cloud-architecture/ibm-cloud-architecture.github.io/deliverables/application-modernization.md

 ### How-To Guides

+- [Application Modernization - Resiliency Showcase](https://github.com/ibm-cloud-architecture/stocktrader-resiliency) - Using the StockTrader reference application, this showcase documents the journey of bringing existing middleware applications to a Kubernetes environment, while maximizing the resiliency at both the application and platform levels.
 - [Modernizing DevOps for WebSphere with Jenkins and UCD](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/aspects/devops.md)
 - [Security Considerations for WebSphere as a Service implementations](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/aspects/security.md)